 Spirulina has been a food source for the Aztecs and other Mesoamericans.
 After the sixteenth century, when many of their lakes, where the algae grew, were drained for agricultural and urban development, the food fell out of common usage.

-Spirulina has the highest level of gamma-linolenic acid (GLA), or “good” fat, compared to blue-green algae.
+Spirulina has the highest level of gamma-linolenic acid (GLA), or “good” fat, compared to other blue-green algae.
 GLA supports healthy brain and heart functioning.
 Spirulina is also generally considered a more-hygienic food source than many blue-green algae for its ability to thrive safely in more diverse environments, and it is often farmed in highly-controlled, safe conditions.
-An exception is Klamath Lake blue-green algae, which is considered very safe, due to the pristine nature of its environment.
+An exception is Klamath Lake blue-green algae, which is grown wild and considered very safe, due to the pristine nature of its environment.

 The constituent makeup of spirulina is said to match mother’s milk in its nutritional value and content ratios, making it, along with its simple cellular structure, extremely easy to digest and be absorbed by the body.

 Research indicates that using blue-green algae with zinc twice a day can help counter environmental arsenic poisoning found in local contaminated water supplies.

 In China, the largest algae bloom ever recorded took place in 2013, and turned the Yellow Sea green.
 The growth was believed to be related to pollution from agriculture and industry.
 More than 20,000 tons of algae washed ashore.

 In Japan, the word marimo means “seaweed ball”.
 They are often also called marimo moss balls.
 In fact, these balls are not seaweed but balls that form from strings of algae that roll around in the shallow areas of lakes rounding out into spheres.
 In nature they will rise and fall as the algae photosynthesizes rapidly causing oxygen to carry to them the surface.
 When the light lessens they fall back to the bottom.